 Day 6: Charter transfer back to Maun

-Climate: June is an excellent month to walk in Chief’s, the dry season start in earnest and sightings of wild dogs improve markedly as they begin to den before dropping their litters.
-Temperatures drop to their coldest by the end of June with night temperatures reaching as low as 2 degrees Celsius, nights can therefore be rather nippy and fresh, however daytime temperatures rise up to a very comfortable 25oC ideal for walking in the Okavango Delta.
-The bus is still green, but leaf drop has started, non-permanent pans dry up and deep in the Delta the flood has commenced.
-By mid July the waters have reached the height of the flood.
-The bush is dry and dusty, yet the waterways are full and swollen.
-What land has not yet been inundated, is no experiencing extreme drought, grasses are drying out and bushes are leafless…visibility is now EXCELLENT.
-July night time temperatures remain cold, whilst daytime are slightly warmer and the incidence of sunny days and crisp blue skies prevails.
-The flood has now narrowed down considerably the amount of grazing and browsing available, game is concentrated and so are predators.
-Access to walk starting points is mostly done via mekoro.
-By August the bulk of water has filtered through the system, flooded areas throughout the Okavango Delta are draining and Maun is seeing the waters reach its bank in earnest.
-Temperatures remain warm during the daytime with peaks approaching 30oC and nighttime averages rising to around 10oC.
+Climate: June is an excellent time of year to visit the Okavango Delta as it makes the start of Botswana’s dry season.
+Nights can be cold, however daytime temperatures rise up to a very comfortable 25oC ideal for walking safaris in the Okavango Delta.
+By mid July the bush is dry and dusty, yet the waterways of the Delta remain full.
+Visibility for game viewing is EXCELLENT as game is concentrated and so are predators, allowing for great big five sightings.
+Access to the safari walk starting points is mostly done via mekoro.
+By August the bulk of water has filtered through the system, flooded areas throughout the Okavango Delta are draining and temperatures remain warm.
 September sees winter coming to a dramatic end, with nighttime temperatures rising steadily and rapidly, and day temperatures comfortably amidst the 30’soC.
-The skies are clearer than ever and brilliant sunshine is experienced.
-Water levels have slowly and noticeably started to drop.
+The skies are clearer than ever and brilliant sunshine is experienced, the water levels in the delta have slowly and noticeably started to drop.

-Difficulty: This is a walking safari, and you will hike on average 6-8 kilometers each day across country that is generally VERY flat.
-An average-good level of fitness is required.
+Difficulty: This is a walking safari, you will hike on average 6-8 kilometers each day across country that is flat.
+An good level of fitness is required.
 We recommend that you undertake some moderate aerobic activities (hiking, jogging, fast-walking, bicycling) for at least 30 minutes a session three or four times a week for at least a month before you come.

-Accommodation: Nestled under stately Jackal berry Trees, on an island in the heart of the northern Okavango Delta, lays our exclusive, rustic, quaint and hugely practical mobile base camp.
+Accommodation: On an island in the heart of the northern Okavango Delta, lays our exclusive mobile tented camp.
 Facing a quiet and tranquil waterway, each tent has been strategically positioned to offer splendid views across the snaking waterways, floodplains, lush islands and open grasslands fringing Chief’s Island.
-Its idyllic setting was carefully chosen to provide the best possible exploratory base camp of the riches and beauty of Chief’s Island.
+Its idyllic setting was carefully chosen to provide the best possible base camp from which to start the daily safari walks.

-The camps’ layout is simple and linear, with an open kitchen at one end, showers and long drops at the other end and a row of four twin-bedded 2m x 2m domed safari tents, each one endowed with comfortable cots, foam mattress, sheets, duvets, pillows, fleece blankets, towels, face cloths, soap and shampoo.
-A side table with mozzie repellant, and both a torch and an outside paraffin lamp to lit up the interior, plus a bassinette to wash your hands or splash your face when needed.
-Hot or cold water for your shower is provided on request, ready for you on your return from a walk, or in the evenings.
+The mobile tented camp features an open kitchen, showers and long drops and twin-bedded 2m x 2m domed safari tents, each one endowed with comfortable cots with duvets and fleece blankets, towels, mozzie repellant, and both a torch and an outside paraffin lamp plus a bassinette to wash your hands or splash your face when needed.
+Hot or cold water for your shower is provided on request, ready for you on your return from a safari walk.
 These are gravity showers with an easy to use showerhead.
 Long drops are endowed with comfortable seated thrones, toilet paper and as expected the best view in the house.

-All meals are cooked in camp by our resident chef, served and enjoyed together with camp staff if space and time allows it.
+All the mobile tented camp meals are cooked in camp by the resident chef.
 A cooler box with ice and an assortment of cool drinks, spirits and beers is run on a trust basis.
-Comfortable camping chairs surrounding the campfire are an enticement to sit & relax, share, ponder and recount the daily experiences.
+Comfortable camping chairs surrounding the campfire are an enticement to sit and relax, share, ponder and recount the daily experiences.

-Price Includes: Charter flights to Gunn’s Camp from and back to Maun, all transfers to and from airports/airstrips on landing in Maun, on safari accommodation with fully equipped private camps and two nights at Moremi Crossings or Gunn’s Camp.
-Two motorized boat game viewing safaris, unlimited use of mekoros, services of professional walking guides, a camp chef, all meals, a trust-bar in camp replete with sodas, mineral water, beers and evening wines, snacks, access to the concession and park, camping and permit fees.
+Price Includes: Charter flights to Gunn’s Camp from and back to Maun, all transfers to and from airports/airstrips on landing in Maun, safari accommodation with fully equipped mobile tented camps and two luxury lodge nights at Gunn’s Camp.
+Two motorised boat game viewing safaris, unlimited use of mekoros, services of professional walking safari guides, a camp chef, all meals, a trust-bar in camp replete with sodas, mineral water, beers and evening wines, snacks, access to the concession and park, camping and permit fees.
 24/7 office support.